SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 always concerned whether a study is has adequate statistical power, this gives me a happy.

 Just to be very thorough, they looked at CSVT as well as portal vein thrombosis (PVT, in the liver).
 I like the thorough approach.
+Whichever way the conclusion comes out here, I'm starting to like these guys.

 <img src="{{ site.baseurl }}/images/2021-04-16-covid-vaccines-and-clots-oxford-preprint-fig1p13.jpg" width="400" height="188" alt="Taquet, et al., Figure 1, p.
 13: Incidence of CVT in 2 weeks after health events" title="Taquet, et al., Figure 1, p.
 13: Incidence of CVT in 2 weeks after health events" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 <img src="{{ site.baseurl }}/images/2021-04-16-covid-vaccines-and-clots-oxford-preprint-figs2p22.jpg" width="400" height="131" alt="Taquet, et al., Figure S2, p.
 22: Incidence of CVT in 2 weeks after health events" title="Taquet, et al.: Incidence of CVT in 2 weeks after health events" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 They curiously don't present their main result in a table, forcing me to dig it out of the text.
-(If I were a referee here, _that_ would be a rather pointed bit of advice!)
-But after a bit of excavation of word salad, we find they report that within 2 weeks after diagnosis or vaccination, CVT event rates and their 95% confidence limits were (pp 2-3):
+(If I were a referee here, _that_ would be a rather pointed bit of advice: never make your reader hunt for your conclusion; make it _painfully_ obvious!)
+But, ok&hellp;
+after a bit of excavation of word salad, we find they report on CVT event rates within 2 weeks after diagnosis with COVID (or flu, as a control) or vaccination.

+The resulting CVT event rates and their 95% confidence limits were (pp 2-3):

 | Medical event          | CVT / million | 95% LCL | 95% UCL |
 |:-----------------------|--------------:|--------:|--------:|